Cardiac skeleton

 In cardiology, the cardiac skeleton, also known as the fibrous skeleton of the heart, is a high-density homogeneous structure of connective tissue that forms and anchors the valves of the heart, and influences the forces exerted by and through them.
 The cardiac skeleton separates and partitions the atria (the smaller, upper two chambers) from the ventricles (the larger, lower two chambers).
+The heart's cardiac skeleton comprises four dense connective tissue rings that encircle the mitral and tricuspid atrioventricular (AV) canals and extend to the origins of the pulmonary trunk and aorta.
+This provides crucial support and structure to the heart while also serving to electrically isolate the atria from the ventricles.

 The unique matrix of connective tissue within the cardiac skeleton isolates electrical influence within these defined chambers.
 In normal anatomy, there is only one conduit for electrical conduction from the upper chambers to the lower chambers, known as the atrioventricular node.
 The physiologic cardiac skeleton forms a firewall governing autonomic/electrical influence until bordering the bundle of His which further governs autonomic flow to the bundle branches of the ventricles.
 Understood as such, the cardiac skeleton efficiently centers and robustly funnels electrical energy from the atria to the ventricles.